The Art of Counting: a reappraisal of the HEFT expansion: Power counting in HEFT

 Having discussed the HEFT power counting for observables and Feynman diagrams, we now turn to the organization of Lagrangian interactions.
 In doing so, we will relax the assumption that HEFT operators are purely NDA normalized, and allow their definition to potentially include (positive) powers of the dimensionful couplings $g,g',g_s,y_\psi,\lambda$.
 We will refer to operators that do not have coupling constants in their definition as "naked" and to those containing coupling constant factors as "dressed".

 This generalization is necessary because, even if we define the HEFT Lagrangian to contain only "naked" operators $\Lag_{\rm HEFT}= w_i\, C_i \cP_i+\dots$ (with $w_i$ the NDA normalization factor), corrections to the Wilson coefficients proportional to powers of the SM couplings will always arise upon renormalization.
 For instance, 1-loop RGE equations generally have a form $\dot{C}_i \sim (g/4\pi)^2 C_i$, which can be seen as introducing a dressed version of the operators: $\Lag_{\rm HEFT} = w_i C_i \cP_i + w_i^\prime C_i^\prime \,(g^2\cP_i)+\dots$.
-Another context in which such factors can arise is in the matching to a UV theory.
+Another context in which such factors can arise is in the matching to a UV theory, see Sec.~\ref{sec.matching}.
 In some cases, the presence of SM coupling constants can even be required by certain assumptions on the UV or EFT structure.
+For instance, requiring the UV completion to be weakly coupled implies that some operators can only receive one-loop matching contributions, or that operators containing gauge field strengths should be accompanied by powers of the corresponding coupling constants.
 In practice we can think that, for each HEFT operator $\cP_i$, there is an infinite tower of operators $\cP_i, g^2\cP_i, g^4\cP_i\dots$ (and similarly with arbitrary products of all the SM couplings) that, in general, are all present simultaneously in $\Lag_{\rm HEFT}$.\footnote{An alternative way of framing this argument is to think of only one "naked" operator being present, and interpret the $g^2$ terms as corrections to its Wilson coefficient.
 This choice would require the introduction of multiple versions of the coupling constant entering a given vertex $C_i + C'_i + C''_i+\dots$ (rather than multiple versions of the vertex), each assigned to different perturbative and chiral order.
 The logical arguments would then be developed in a completely equivalent way.} Because adding powers of the SM couplings formally increases the $N_\chi$ of the operator and of the vertices it generates, the whole tower of options needs to be taken into account in the organization of $\Lag_{\rm HEFT}$.
 This is of course different from the SMEFT case, in which additions of SM couplings increase the perturbative order but not the SMEFT one.

 An important point is that the introduction of these constant factors does not spoil the derivation of Eqs.~\eqref{eq.NHEFT_to_Nchi} and~\eqref{eq.NHEFT_to_NchiminGs}, which can still be used to compute diagram orders, with the understanding that $N_{\chi,i}, (N_{\chi,i}-N_{g_s,i})$ account for the pre-factor's contribution as well.
 We will not consider arbitrary pre-factors containing $v$ or introducing new mass-dimensionful constants (such as dimensionful Wilson coefficients): a discussion of those cases is deferred to Section~\ref{sec.heft_other_normalizations}.